robang74/redfishos/forum/quick-start-guide.md

 ### DEVELOPER MODE + USB TETHERING

-Just in case you are annoyed to have too many `USB` modes to choose among and you wish not install one of these with `pkcon`:
+Just in case you are annoyed to have too many `USB` modes to choose from and you wish not to install one of these with `pkcon`:

 * `usb-moded-connection-sharing-android-connman-config`
 * `usb-moded-connection-sharing-android-config`

-then you can use the *developer mode* as `USB` tethering following sending this command to your smartphone and here below the link a `Patch Manager` patch that install a shell script :
+then you can use the *developer mode* as `USB` tethering following sending this command to your smartphone, and here below the link is a `Patch Manager` patch that installs a shell script:

 * https://coderus.openrepos.net/pm2/project/set-network-postroute

 Follow the instructions on the description of the link above.
-Before that take this notice in consideration:
+Before that, take this notice into consideration:

 > :warning: **WARNING**
 >
-> Therefore this patch is for expert users and developers.
-Until this feature will not be added to `SFOS` and managed by `connman`, it will be easier to install one of the packages listed above.
-Unless, you live in *developer mode* and you are acknowledged about how easy it is cracking `WiFi` passwords.
+> Therefore, this patch is for expert users and developers.
+Until this feature is added to `SFOS` and managed by `connman`, it will be easier to install one of the packages listed above.
+Unless, you live in *developer mode* and you are acknowledged for how easy it is to crack `WiFi` passwords.

 > :heavy_exclamation_mark: **TODO**
 >
-> check with `iptables -t nat -S` or `iptables -nvL -t nat` if the added iptables rules persist after a reboot and in the case, if they keep their position in the `NAT`ting.
+> Check with `iptables -t nat -S` or `iptables -nvL -t nat` if the added iptables rules persist after a reboot and in the case, if they keep their position in the `NAT`ting.

 ----

 ### TIPS & HINTS

-* the phone calls with wired headphones have the audio volume too high even when it is at the minimum.
-Using a good bluetooth earbuds pair will solve the problem and free yourself from the wire.
+* the phone calls with wired headphones have an audio volume that is too high, even when it is at its minimum.
+Using a good Bluetooth earbud pair will solve the problem and free you from the wire.

 * Sometimes when the data interface changes (e.g. switching from `4G` to `WiFi` or vice versa) or changes its state (airplane mode off), the network stack needs to be reset with the specific button in Settings:System -> Info:Utilities.
-However - after the smartphone reboot or after having switched-off the airplane mode - the SIM takes a very long time to register with the `4G` network then it is time to follow the instructions in the **fixing the 4G registration** section.
+However, after the smartphone reboot or after switching off the airplane mode, the SIM takes a very long time to register with the `4G` network, so it is time to follow the instructions in the **fixing the 4G registration** section.

-* Unlocking the smartphone with your fingerprint is a great choice especially for X10 II because the fingerprint reader is installed on the on/off button and it is immediate to use but not totally reliable.
+* Unlocking the smartphone with your fingerprint is a great choice, especially for X10 II because the fingerprint reader is installed on the on/off button and is immediate to use but not totally reliable.
 In fact, sometimes the lockscreen suggests to *clean the fingerprint reader*.
-Instead much probably, you need to reset the fingerprint software stack with the specific button in Settings:System -> Info:Utilities
+Instead, you will probably need to reset the fingerprint software stack with the specific button in Settings:System -> Info:Utilities

 * Downloading and installing `APK`s from untrusted sources can seriously harm your privacy and security.
 In the best case, you will miss important future updates.
-Moreover, by default this practice is not allowed unless you enable the option of *Allow to install from untrusted sources* but do not do that after this device post-installation customization.
+Moreover, by default, this practice is not allowed unless you enable the option of *Allow to install from untrusted sources* but do not do that after this device post-installation customization.

-* it is suggested to restore the `/bin/bash` symlink to the real `bash` shell executing `devel-su pkcon remove busybox-symlinks-bash`.
-This may influence the whole system but you can revert back the system reinstalling that package using `install` instead of `remove`: easy to do, easy to undo.
+* it is suggested to restore the `/bin/bash` symlink to the real `bash` shell by executing `devel-su pkcon remove busybox-symlinks-bash`.
+This may influence the whole system, but you can revert back to the system by reinstalling that package using `install` instead of `remove`: easy to do and easy to undo.

-In conclusion add to the top menu these two voices:
+In conclusion, add to the top menu these two voices:

 * Settings:System -> Info:Utilities
 * Settings:System -> Info:Android support

-because these shortcuts will be very useful and you will use them often.
+because these shortcuts will be very useful, and you will use them often.

 ----